edstennettackee/edstennett/_portfolio/seenit-stellar-gtm.md

 ## Learning

 * I wouldn't have a waiting list again.
-It doesn't lend itself too well ~~for~~ in the B2B SAAS world.
+It doesn't lend itself too well in the B2B SAAS world.
 We had huge numbers of irrelevant leads come through.
 * Gather more information.
 Leads could sign up to the waiting list with just an email address.
 As a result we had large numbers of leads we simply knew nothing about.
 This was pretty useless when analysing trends and looking to refine messaging.
 * Review ad performance earlier.
 As an example, PPC was an extremely successful channel for us on the face of it - the agency we worked with were delighted.
 Drilling into the data, the conversation rate from waitlist sign up to getting onto the product was extremely poor.
 * Set up a dashboard with OKRs and email it to key stakeholders weekly from the start.
 I didn't do this until a few weeks after launch.